|Joe Lynch MPH, RS

-Since the emergence of raccoon strain rabies in Northeast Ohio in 2004, CCBH has been collaborating with the U.S. Department of Agriculture -Division of Wildlife Services and the Ohio Department of Health to prevent further spread of the disease throughout the state.
+Since the emergence of raccoon strain rabies in Northeast Ohio in 2004, CCBH has been collaborating with the U.S. Department of Agriculture (USDA)-Division of Wildlife Services and the Ohio Department of Health to prevent further spread of the disease throughout the state.

 Enhanced surveillance allows us to test target species for rabies to help in evaluating the success of the ORV program and to make determinations about where future efforts should be made.
-Animal Control Officers, Police Officers and the general public routinely provide specimens that include raccoons, skunks, foxes and coyotes.
+Animal Control Officers, trappers, police officers and the general public routinely provide specimens that include raccoons, skunks, foxes and coyotes.
 These animals were either observed as acting in a strange manner, exhibiting signs of illness, identified as nuisance animals or were found as recent road kills.
 These specimens are submitted to the USDA for rabies testing.

-If you happen to find one of the baits, please pick it up carefully using a towel or glove, and place it into a nearby habitat that may be frequented by either raccoons or skunks.
+If you happen to be in a baited area and find one of the baits, please pick it up carefully using a towel or glove, and place it into a nearby habitat that may be frequented by either raccoons or skunks.
 If you touch the bait with your hands, it is recommended that you wash the affected area thoroughly with soap and water and call the telephone number listed on the bait or the Board of Health for further instructions.
 This vaccine has been shown to be safe in many species of animals, including domestic dogs and cats.
 Eating a large number of baits may cause a temporarily upset stomach in your pet but does not pose a long-term health risk.
 Do not attempt to remove a bait from your pet’s mouth; doing so may cause you to be bitten and result in a vaccine exposure.
 It is also recommended to contact a veterinarian as a precaution if your pet has consumed vaccine baits.

 Detailed information on the ORV Program is provided in the links and documents below.
-Please feel free to contact Joe Lynch, Program Manager at (216)201-2000 x-1241 or Rick Novickis, Supervisor, at (216)201-2000 x-1208 with any questions or concerns.
+Please feel free to contact Joe Lynch, Program Manager, at (216)201-2000 x-1241 or Barry Grisez, Supervisor, at (216)201-2000 x-1232 with any questions.